SLED Seal

 Annually, the SLED Office of Homeland Security supports Homeland Security capability development by providing grants, guidance, equipment, training and exercises for Law Enforcement, Fire, EMS, and Emergency Management organizations, benefitting communities across the state (Churches, Schools, Units of Government, Citizen Organizations, and other entities).

 It also provides risk assessments to determine where best to invest resources and build capabilities.
-Key investment areas include the development and sustainment of the State’s 37 Homeland Security Regional Response Teams (WMD SWAT, Bomb, HazMat; Regional Medical Assistance Teams, Incident Management Teams, Urban Search and Rescue, Collapse Search and Rescue Teams); A statewide emergency responder communications system including 80,000 users; The standup & support of the SC Cyber-security program; the Statewide Critical Infrastructure/Key Resources (CI/KR) Program; Weapons of Mass Destruction (WMD)/Counterterrorism Training Coordination; Statewide Active Shooter / Complex Coordinated Terrorist Attack (AS/CCTA) Program; The standup & support of SC State Fusion Center; Statewide Emergency Responder badging/credentialing coordination and oversight program, including 40,000 responders.
+Key investment areas include the development and sustainment of the State’s 37 Homeland Security Regional Response Teams (WMD SWAT, Bomb, HazMat; Regional Medical Assistance Teams, Incident Management Teams, Urban Search and Rescue, Collapse Search and Rescue Teams); A statewide emergency responder communications system including 80,000 users as well as the Statewide Interoperability Coordinator (SWIC); The standup & support of the SC Cyber-security program; the Statewide Critical Infrastructure/Key Resources (CI/KR) Program; Weapons of Mass Destruction (WMD)/Counterterrorism Training Coordination; Statewide Active Shooter / Complex Coordinated Terrorist Attack (AS/CCTA) Program; The standup & support of SC State Fusion Center; Statewide Emergency Responder badging/credentialing coordination and oversight program, including 40,000 responders.
 The Office of Homeland Security also supports the State Emergency Operations Center (SEOC), Project SeaHawk and emergency management activities statewide.

 Choose from the following: